andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 *Image from https://miro.medium.com/max/1146/1*6QnPUSv_t9BY9Fv8_aLb-Q.png*

-## Encoder-Decoder Networks (seq2seq)
+## Encoder-Decoder Networks (seq2seq) <a name="seq2seq"></a>

+This seq2seq architecture was introduced in 2014 by (<a href="https://arxiv.org/pdf/1409.3215.pdf">Sutskever et al., 2014</a>) in an effort to produce better translations between languages.
 These types of networks are composed of two parts: an encoder and a decoder.
 The **encoder** is a neural network that takes the input (in NLP this might be a sequence of words) and runs it through the network to produce a simpler representation in a new vector space.
 The **decoder**, also a neural network, then takes a vector from this new space, and translates it into another vector space.

 For example, consider the problem of translating between languages such as converting an English sentence to Spanish.
 The encoder network, once trained, would be able to encode the English sentence in a new, intermediate representation that captures the semantics of the English sentence.
 Then, the decoder network would take this intermediate representation that contains the meaning of the original sentence, and converts it to an equivalent sentence in Spanish.

-### Attention Mechanisms
+### Attention Mechanisms <a name="attention"></a>

 Intuitively, we know that certain parts of a sentence or sequence are more important than others.
 As humans, we can do this fairly easily by remembering what we have previously seen.
 However, this can be difficult for computers that lack the complex memory and reasoning skills that are built into the human brain.
 This is where **attention mechanisms** come into play.
 These help identify which parts of a sequence are most important, and keep track of them as the model continues to process new information.